We have many regular tutors and several visiting tutors for special classes. Below are just a few of our regulars:

 Yvette also provides care and tuition to those with special needs both within the cookery school and her continued work outside.

 1. What is your favourite food?
-Rice.
+Beetroot

 2. What do you love about teaching at Harts Barn Cookery School?
 Watching people gain confidence and leave smiling.